apurkiss/KnockoutRemoting/readme.txt

 A Force.com integration of Knockout.js and Apex via JavaScript Remoting.
 Knockout Remoting demonstrates a real-time integration from DOM to SObject.
-Knockout.js keeps the View and ViewModel in sync and JavaScript Remoting syncs the server onkeyup.
+Knockout.js keeps the View and ViewModel in sync and JavaScript Remoting syncs the server on keyup.

 Notepad.page:
   Visualforce page that includes all components